gpratte/texastoc-server-v5/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Branch 05-aop
+## Branch 06-email-sms

-Resurrect aspect oriented programming (aop) for logging.
+Resurrect the ability to send emails and text messages